Jay C. Flippen: Early days

 Flippen's film career started in earnest in 1947.
 Some of Flippen's most noteworthy film work came in support of James Stewart in five of the films the two made under the direction of Anthony Mann during the 1950s, particularly as a cavalry man in 1950's Winchester '73.
 He gave notable supporting performances in three John Wayne films: as a humorous, larcenous Marine air-crew line chief in Flying Leathernecks (1951), as Wayne's commanding general in Jet Pilot (1957) and as a wheelchair-using senior partner of Wayne's in Hellfighters (1968).
 He also made a fourth film that co-starred John Wayne (How the West Was Won, 1962), but played his only scene with Debbie Reynolds and Gregory Peck.

 Flippen played a number of memorable roles in film noir, notably as one of the gang members in Stanley Kubrick's 1956 ensemble thriller The Killing.

-He appeared on television, including a 1960 guest-starring role as Gabe Jethrow in the episode "Four Came Quietly" on the CBS Western series Johnny Ringo, starring Don Durant.
+Flippen's television debut came on March 11, 1954, in the episode "Come On, Red" on Ford Theatre.
+His other TV appearances included a 1960 guest-starring role as Gabe Jethrow in the episode "Four Came Quietly" on the CBS Western series Johnny Ringo, starring Don Durant.
 In 1962, he guest-starred on the ABC drama series Bus Stop, as Mike Carmody in "Verdict of 12" and Follow the Sun and as Fallon in "The Last of the Big Spenders".
 He also appeared on ABC's The Untouchables as Al Morrisey in "You Can't Pick the Number" (1959) and as Big Joe Holvak in "Fall Guy" (1962).
 In the 1962–63 season, Flippen was cast as Chief Petty Officer Homer Nelson on the NBC sitcom Ensign O'Toole, with Dean Jones in the starring role.

 He guest-starred on CBS' The Dick Van Dyke Show in its first season, playing Rob Petrie's former mentor Happy Spangler.
 In 1964, he appeared as a loving father and title character in the episode "Owney Tupper Had A Daughter" and in CBS's Gunsmoke with James Arness (S9E27).
 In 1963, he guest-starred on Bonanza.
 He appeared four times on NBC's The Virginian in the 1960s; in 1966 he appeared on the ABC comedy Western The Rounders.
 In 1967 Tom Tryon and he guest-starred in the episode "Charade of Justice" of the NBC Western series The Road West.
 After a leg amputation in 1965, Flippen continued acting, usually using a wheelchair, such as in his comeback role in a 1966 episode of The Virginian and his 1967 guest appearance in Ironside (season one, "A Very Cool Hot Car").